Bakoroba/blockchain_ballot_dapp/README.md

 # Ethereum Blockchain Ballot System dApp
-Th objective is to build a blockchain ballot system to allow voters (Ethereum addresses) to vote for one out of 4 proposals.
+The objective is to build a blockchain ballot system to allow voters (Ethereum addresses) to vote for one out of 4 proposals.
 The chairperson of the ballot will register voters thus giving them the right to vote.

 The number of voters is limited to the default number of public addresses provided by the Ganache-CLI.